ethereum/ethereum-org-website/src/content/eth2/index.md

 Since launching in 2015, Ethereum has grown into the worlds most-used programmable blockchain.
 Open, permissionless systems have created billions of dollars of value and enabled entirely new kinds of software applications.
 But Ethereum still needs to scale to fulfill its potential.

-The Eth2 upgrade was always the long term vision.
+The Eth2 upgrade, originally known as [Serenity](https://blog.ethereum.org/2015/12/24/understanding-serenity-part-i-abstraction/), was always the long term vision.
+Bringing scalable proof-of-stake consensus to Ethereum has always been on the roadmap.

 ### Current limitations